katagaki/HackersJP/README.md

 ### What works
 - Viewing top 30 stories
+- Viewing Jobs and Show HN articles
+- Support for other HN sorts
+- Support for viewing comments
-- Opening stories with URLs
+- Opening story URLs
+- Sharing story and HN URLs
 - Automatic translation of story titles to Japanese using Google's ML Kit

 ### What's planned
-- Support for other HN sorts
-- Support for viewing comments
-- Viewing Jobs and Show HN articles
 - Paginated scrolling

 ## Building